Hida, Gifu: Festivals in Hida

-Furukawa Festival, a famous festival in Gifu Prefecture, is held every April.
+The Furukawa Festival is held annually on April 19 and 20.
+This traditional event is an annual festival of the Keta Wakamiya Shrine.
+It attracts many tourists every year, especially on the night of the 19th when the large drum float, Okoshi-Daiko, is paraded through the town by hundreds of half-naked men.

-Popular Culture
+Popular culture

 Kimi no Na Wa

 Hida Furukawa was featured in several key locations in the popular 2016 animated film, Kimi no Na Wa (君の名は, Your Name).